Rene de Barr

 As a CBT therapist, I work with people who have general anxieties and worries, to more specific anxiety disorders and phobias.
 I also work with many people who been visited by anxieties close friend – depression.
 Furthermore, I work with those who are suffering from post-traumatic stress reactions, struggling to adjust to the way life may have changed for them, and other stressful situations.
 Beyond this, I find it useful to also work with clients on the ‘bigger picture’, helping them find what is important to then, and what would make life more meaningful.

-I have seven years’ experience working in mental health, and three years clinical experience.
+I have seven years’ experience working in mental health, and four years clinical experience.
 I have worked in both private and NHS services.
 In addition, I have conducted psychological research in areas involving Compassion, shame and stigma, sex, sexuality, gender and relationships.